 For 12 days, the Minnesota State Fair offers visitors an abundance of food, fun, and top notch events.
 One of the biggest draws to the fair is the food.
 From food on a stick to frozen treats, you’ll be about to eat to your heart’s content.
 But that can also do a number on your wallet.
 With three kids, a trip to the fair would get really expensive for us.
-So instead of a standard food list, I’ve put together a list of 10 Minnesota State Fair foods under $5.
+So instead of a standard food list, I’ve put together a list of 10 Healthy MN State Fair food under $5.

-10 Minnesota State Fair foods under $5
+10 Healthy MN State Fair Food under $5

 Inside the Eco Experience, from 9am to 3pm, you’ll find local Peace Coffee sampling their Tree Hugger Blend and the classic Blue Ox blend.
 Their coffee is Fair Trade and certified organic.